basho/riak_kv/docs/NextGenREPL.md

 *What about hash collisions in the merkle tree - as only 4 byte hashes are used rather than full cryptographic hashes*

 The aae_fold feature allows for a modification in the hash_method so that instead of the pre-calculated hash, each hash will be recalculated using a combination of the vector clock (the current hash input) and an initialisation vector (passed in through the hash_method).
-So it is possible to validate synchronisation against hash collisions, although the `riak_kv_ttaaefs_manager` doe snot support the orchestartion of such validation.
+So it is possible to validate synchronisation against hash collisions, although the `riak_kv_ttaaefs_manager` doe snot support the orchestration of such validation.

 ### Outstanding TODO

 *Extend the replication support to the write once path by implementing it within the riak_kv_w1c_worker.
 Initial thoughts are that the push on the repl side should not use the write once path*

-...

 *If hooks are not used any more for replication, should disable_hooks still be passed in as an option on replicated PUTs*

-...

-*Add validation functions for tokenised inputs (peer list on rpel sink, queue definitions on repl source).
+*Add validation functions for tokenised inputs (peer list on repl sink, queue definitions on repl source).
 Startup should fail due to invalid config*

-...